 One of my children really liked to make messes when she was small.
 You take a kid who is curious, who is sensory seeking and who is creative and you get a lot of messes.
 (Many of you are nodding and sighing and wringing out a sponge ready to clean up your own child’s brand new mess.)
 This child of mine used to find new and unusual ways to make already messy things even messier.
 She used to find a particularly sticky or wet or ooky thing and she had to take it to the next level, wondering how it felt or how it smelled or how it might look over here instead of over there or what might happen if she dipped a stuffed animal into it.

 Now I have to give her some credit because even when she was small she would clean up her messes with the caveat that first she had to realize that they were messes.
 If she didn’t realize it then I would find it eventually and she was generally amenable to being handed a sponge and being told to go to work.
 Most of the time I could be pretty calm about it.
 I understood how it was for her — she often didn’t realize that the mess has begun until it was already pretty crazy.
 At the first part she would be in the moment.
 She would be humming and swishing her hands through the soapsuds for quite some time before she realized that the soapsuds have spilled out of the sink onto the book she brought into the bathroom with her or that the water was running out of the sink onto her shoes.
 She was very in that moment, focused, experiencing the mess.
-And when did does realize it, she was often dismayed.
+And when she did realize it, she was often dismayed.
 She did not want to be that messy girl all the time.
 She didn’t like having to come tell me what happened so I could help her figure out how to clean it up.

 My way of dealing with it was to emphasize how responsible she was even before she knew what responsible was.
 So when I came into her bedroom and saw that she’d found a stray bottle of black tempera paint and that her resulting art projects had gotten out of control I would say, in a calm (but certainly sometimes simmering) voice, “I know you are a responsible person so I expect you to take responsibility for this.”